Of course you know Machu Picchu in Peru one of the world’s most famous man-made wonders.

 - Machu Picchu is a Quechua word meaning ‘old peak’.

 - Incredibly, the stones which were used to construct Machu Picchu were all carted to the site by hand (the Incas never discovered the wheel).
 Not only that, the quality of Inca stonemasonry is legendary.
 The Incas cut each stone block by hand and wedged them together so closely that the blade of a knife cannot be inserted between two stones.

 - There’s a lot you can’t see at Machu Picchu.
 The Incas conducted about 60 per cent of their construction work on the city underground, where a labyrinth of foundations, walls and drainage lies.

 - There’s a hidden museum!
 The Museo de Sitio Manuel Chávez Ballón is a great museum providing a wealth of information, but it’s a bit tricky to find.
 It lies at the end of a dirt road near the base of Machu Picchu, and it’s worth visiting before exploring the ruins as it provides great context and facts.

-- For most people, the Inca trail to Machu Picchu is a grueling physical challenge usually completed over four or five days.
-However, there is a super fit (or perhaps crazy?) group of athletes who tackle the trail as part of the annual 26.2 mile Inca Trail marathon.
+- For most people, the Inca trail to Machu Picchu is a gruelling physical challenge usually completed over four or five days.
+However there is a super fit (or perhaps crazy?) group of athletes who tackle the trail as part of the annual 26.2 mile Inca Trail marathon.
 The current record is an astonishing three hours and 26 minutes.